Research and innovation in internet of things in the retail sector has declined in the last year.

 IoT is one of the key areas tracked by GlobalData.
 It has been identified as being a key disruptive force facing companies in the coming years, and is one of the areas that companies investing resources in now are expected to reap rewards from.

 The figures also provide an insight into the largest innovators in the sector.

-JD.com Inc was the top IoT innovator in the retail sector in the latest quarter.
-The company, which has its headquarters in China, filed 24 IoT related patents in the three months ending February.
-That was up from 19 over the same period in 2021.
+NIKE Inc was the top IoT innovator in the retail sector in the latest quarter.
+The company, which has its headquarters in the United States, filed 12 IoT related patents in the three months ending May.
+That was down from 24 over the same period in 2021.

-It was followed by the United States based Amazon.com Inc with 13 IoT patent applications, China based Alibaba Group Holding Ltd (11 applications), and the United States based NIKE Inc (9 applications).
+It was followed by the China based Alibaba Group Holding Ltd with 9 IoT patent applications, the United States based Amazon.com Inc (8 applications), and the United States based Walmart Inc (6 applications).